Published on April 3, 2022, by Felix Martinez

 Competitive Advantages & Recession Performance

-The company performed terribly during the Great Recession of 2008-2010.
-The stock price saw a decrease of over 59% from the high of 2007 to the low in 2009, and earnings decreased in that same period.
+The company performed very well during the Great Recession of 2008-2010.
+However, the stock price saw a decrease of over 46% from the high of 2007 to the low in 2009, but earnings increased in that same period.

-As you see, the company did not do well during the 2008-2009 Great Recession.
-Earnings and the stock price decreased in those years.
-Fortunately, the company did not have to cut its dividend.
-Earnings in those years covered the dividend very well.
-As a matter of fact, the company increased its dividend every year during the Great Recession.
+As you see, the company did well during the 2008-2009 Great Recession.
+Earnings increased in those years.
+Also, the company was able to increase its dividend in those years.
+During those years, earnings per share covered the dividend very well.

-The company also has a solid balance sheet.
-The company has a 0.7 debt-to-equity ratio, which is decent, and an interest coverage ratio of 35.7.
-Furthermore, Franklin Resources has an S&P Credit Rating of “A.” This credit rating is an investment-grade rating from S&P.
+The company also has a shaky balance sheet.
+The company has a 2.3 debt-to-equity ratio, which is a little high for us, and an interest coverage ratio of 2.9 which is low.
+Furthermore, Gap Inc. has an S&P Credit Rating of “BB.”
+This credit rating is not an investment-grade rating from S&P.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: